 In February 2018 we held our first ever “SDG Teach In” to raise awareness of why the Sustainable Development Goals should be at the heart of further and higher education, and help catalyse the change needed to make this happen.

-We asked lecturers and teaching staff across UK universities and colleges to pledge to include the Sustainable Development Goals (SDGs) within their teaching, learning, and assessment on their course(s) during week a week in February 2018.
+We asked lecturers and teaching staff across UK universities and colleges to pledge to include the Sustainable Development Goals (SDGs) within their teaching, learning, and assessment on their course(s) over the course of a week.

 The UN Sustainable Development Goals are a set of 17 'global goals' which set out targets to end poverty, protect the planet, and achieve prosperity for all by 2030.
 Alongside being a standalone goal, education is also vital for attaining all the other goals.
 We know that 60% of students, regardless of discipline, want to learn more about sustainability, as demonstrated by six years of NUS-led research.